-Strategy 2.1.2: Provide travel opportunities for historically disadvantaged populations, such as low-income people, students, youth, seniors, people of color, people with disabilities, and others with limited transportation options.

-Metro serves historically disadvantaged populations with a range of public transportation services.
-All buses on the fixed-route system are accessible for people using mobility devices, and complementary paratransit services are available for eligible individuals with disabilities, in compliance with the Americans with Disabilities Act.
-Metro offers other services as well, such as the innovative Community Transportation Program which includes the Taxi Scrip Program, Transit Instruction Program and Community Access Transportation (CAT).
+Strategy 2.1.2: Provide travel opportunities and supporting amenities for historically disadvantaged populations, such as low-income people, students, youth, seniors, people of color, people with disabilities, and others with limited transportation options.
+Metro serves historically disadvantaged populations with a wide variety of public transportation services and supporting amenities such as bus stops, bus shelters, seating, lighting, waste receptacles, and public information.
+All buses on the fixed-route system are accessible for people using mobility devices; complementary paratransit services are available for eligible individuals with disabilities; and facilities are accessible in compliance with the Americans with Disabilities Act.
+Metro offers other services as well, such as the innovative Community Transportation Program which includes the Taxi Scrip Program, Transit Instruction Program, and Community Access Transportation (CAT).
 Metro also provides programs such as Jobs Access and Reverse Commute (JARC), a federal program that is intended to connect low-income populations with employment opportunities through public transportation.
 Metro also works with local school districts to respond to student transportation needs.
-Metro regularly reports on its services to ensure compliance with Title VI of the Civil Rights Act of 1964.
+Metro regularly reports on its services in compliance with Title VI of the Civil Rights Act of 1964.